 Match and I had a pretty traditional wedding.
 It was beautiful and I loved every moment of it.
 But more and more often I see people traveling abroad for destination weddings and can’t help but think how incredible it sounds.
-Considering we didn’t get to have a honeymoon and we haven’t done much traveling, sometimes I wish we had opted for something non-traditional like a destination wedding.
+Considering we didn’t get to have a honeymoon and we haven’t done much traveling, sometimes I wish we had opted for something non-traditional like a destination wedding dress.
 My sister-in-law had a destination wedding, and she said they couldn’t have been happier with their choice.
 With destination weddings taking off, I decided to look into the best reasons why you should consider one.

 They can save you money

 A lot of the time, destination weddings can end up costing less than you think they will.
 In fact, I had a friend who slashed her wedding budget in half simply by moving it abroad.
 Things like food, drink and venue hire can be less pricey than your hometown.
 (Depending on where you are from and where you are going, of course.)
 Many destination wedding locations organize all-inclusive prices.
 Therefore, you don’t have to worry about all the little extras which can sting your bank account.